skoczen/will/docs/improve.md

 - [chillipeper](https://github.com/chillipeper) fixed up the max-size and handling of V2 rooms.
 - [crccheck](https://github.com/crccheck) gave you friendly error messages if your `WILL_ROOMS` was wrong.
 - [d0ugal](https://github.com/d0ugal) fixed up the docs to meet the new mkdocs standard.
+- [danbourke](https://github.com/danbourke) submitted a fix for the >2000 rooms bug, and kept Will happy.
 - [dpoirier](https://github.com/dpoirier) figured out how to properly ignore the initial catch-up messages, and gave you log-level control.
 - [dmuntean](https://github.com/dmuntean) gave you proxy support, and kept it working..
 - [Ironykins](https://github.com/Ironykins) brought you urban dictionary support.